fkie-cad/SNAFUzz/Readme.md

 ## Coverage visualization

-Periodically during fuzzing execution (or when using `write_coverage_files` in the builtin debugger), coverage files are written to the `coverage` folder.
+Periodically during fuzzing (or when using `write_coverage_files` in the builtin debugger), coverage files are written to the `coverage` folder.
 These are simple text files containing a list of all module-offsets hit during execution.
-The Ghidra script `ColorHitInstructions.java` can be used to color all hit instructions gray.
+The Ghidra script [`ColorHitInstructions.java`](scripts/ColorHitInstructions.java) can be used to color all hit instructions gray.
 The script is based of [this](https://github.com/alephsecurity/general-research-tools/tree/master/ghidra_scripts/ColorInstructions) repository.

 <p align='center'>